jbcodeforce/vuejs-studies/docs/index.md

     <h1>{{ msg }}</h1>
  ```

- and can be object or property and declared in the component:
+ and can be object or property and declared in the component.
+Below props are the input parameters the user of the component can use to inject data, like the msg.

  ```js
  export default {